 After the above steps, you still need to fix Windows registry errors.
 If you are like other Microsoft Windows users, you have probably experienced problems related to registry errors when getting the “No boot sector installed” error messages.
 Registry is usually regarded as the main component of the Windows-based operating system to store all settings & options for the proper running of the computer and programs installed on the PC.
 A registry error usually leads to decreased performance and frequent crashes, annoying PC startup/shutdown errors, application errors and lockups of your system, etc. So after the above steps, you should immediately detect & fix all errors insides your Windows registry database.
 With an error-free registry, you will be able to always enjoy a computer without problems.

 By directly following the above instructions, you can troubleshoot the “No boot sector installed” startup error message and deal with it on your own.
 By the way, if the error has something to do with the Windows registry, do not manually edit or fix it.
 Otherwise, more unknown errors will come on the neck of another.

-- Simple Guide to Uninstall Palace Prop Refresh Tool from PC
+- Simple Method to Uninstall Orbit Downloader Completely from PC

 - “Data Execution Prevention” error – Fix it Now!

 - Best Tips to Uninstall Remote Registry Cleaner Completely from PC

 - How to Easily Uninstall ParetoLogic DriverCure from PC Entirely